Skip to content

 What if I have questions about my results?

 Our team of in-house experts will explain the results to your provider and offer recommendations for how to use them.
-As a patient, you’ll also receive genetic counseling to walk through the results and make sure you understand your test findings and your options – at no additional cost.
+As part of your patient care, you’ll also receive genetic counseling to walk through the results and make sure you understand your test findings and your options – at no additional cost.